+The Fund follows the guidance in AASB 9: Financial Instruments in accounting for interest rate swaps at fair value through profit and loss.
 All the interest rate swaps are entered into to hedge interest rate risks by converting floating rate debt to fixed interest rates.
 The Directors of the Responsible Entity have decided not to follow the documentation and other requirements of AASB 9: Financial Instruments that are necessary in order to classify the interest rate swaps as cash flow hedges.
-This has had the effect of recognising movements of the interest rate swaps in the statement of comprehensive income rather than equity.
+This would have the effect of recognising movements of the interest rate swaps in the statement of comprehensive income rather than profit and loss.